 - Ebi: Shrimp

-- Kani: Crab (real crab, not surimi which is made from imitation crab)
+- Kani: Crab (real crab, not surimi which is made from fish meat to imitate crab)

 - Hotate: Scallop